Jalen Harris: Leones de Ponce (2024)

 On April 3, 2024, Harris signed with the Leones de Ponce of the Baloncesto Superior Nacional.

 Saskatchewan Rattlers (2024)

 On May 9, 2024, Harris signed with the Saskatchewan Rattlers of the Canadian Elite Basketball League.
+On June 12, 2024, Harris scored 45 points in a 104-93 win over the Hamilton Honey Badgers which was a CEBL record at the time.
+Harris made 6 of 9 from 3 point range including the game winner in target score time.

-China (2024–present)
+China (2024–2025)

 Harris joined the Jiangxi Ganchi of the National Basketball League for 2024 season, he averaged 27.5 points, 4.9 rebounds, 2.5 assists per game.

 On December 2, 2024, Harris signed with the Nanjing Monkey Kings of the Chinese Basketball Association.

+New Taipei Kings (2025–2026)

+On November 25, 2025, Harris signed with the New Taipei Kings of the Taiwan Professional Basketball League (TPBL).